AlexsLemonade/2023-chop-training/instructor-notes/pr-review.md

     * Need to set appropriate `ggplot` theme for the UMAP (no axis ticks, labels)
   * File-level comment
     * Need to include more markdown text contextualizing code chunks
-* Check out branch locally to run the code, during which a bug is caught because `{umap}` is not loaded into environment
+* Check out branch locally to run the code, during which package bugs are caught:
+  * `{umap}` was not loaded into environment
+  * `{patchwork}` was used, but the reviewer does not have the package installed
 * Leave overall review starting with some form of "Thanks for doing this!"
   * Overall review should include comment that `{umap}` package needs to be in the environment, either via `library()` or using `::`
-  * Also suggest that author should open up a separate issue to use `{renv}` in the project to ensure environment consistency
+  * Also suggest that author should open up a separate issue to use `{renv}` in the project to ensure environment consistency given that reviewer did not have `{patchwork}` dependency
 * Publish review as "Request changes"